 The following is meant to be a rough guide for postgraduates who have never presented a paper at an academic conference or symposium.
 It is by no means an all-inclusive guide, but rather an amalgamation of thoughts based on other postgraduates’ conference experiences.

-Although the symposium is meant to be a casual event, we will be maintaining a strict time limit for all papers by warning you when you have one minute remaining.
-You will be expected to present papers that are no more than 10 minutes in length.
+Although the symposium is meant to be a casual event, we will be maintaining a strict time limit of 10 minutes for all papers, warning you when you have one minute remaining.
 That means you will have to make sure you pick your topic appropriately – don't try to present your whole thesis in one go!

 Make sure you give yourself at least a day before the conference to practice delivering your paper aloud a few times (preferably in front of an obliging friend or family member) before you present it.
 As a rough guide, a 10-minute paper should be somewhere in the region of 1000-1500 words in length.